 We spend a full day in Kathmandu today which will be a necessary acclimatization day as well.
 Early in the morning after breakfast, we will meet for a trip briefing where we will talk about this amazing trip in details and will answer your questions if you have any.
 After the brief meeting is over, we are taking you for an amazing cultural sightseeing tour of heritage sites in Kathmandu valley.
 The sites we take you for the sightseeing will include Swoyambhunath - the oldest monument in Kathmandu valley, Kathmandu Durbar Square – to see the temple of Living Goddess and other medieval architectural wonders, Pashupatinath – to immerse into Hindu death rites on the bank of a holy river, and Bouddhanath – a massive Buddhist shrine considered as the biggest in the world.

 After breakfast in Phakding, we continue our trek.
-We make more exciting hike to Namche bazar (3440 m).
+We make a more exciting hike to Namche Bazar (3440 m).
 We will walk through an attractive pine forest.
 The way leads us along the Dudh Koshi through many deferral bridges to Monjo around 2 hours away.
-Here, we can see the beautiful scene of the sparkling Mt Themserku (6618 m).
+Here, we can see the beautiful scenery of the sparkling Mt Thamserku (6618 m).
 We reached to the check post and we entered to the Sagarmatha national park.
 Starting with a minor climb to Jhorsalle, the road passes waterfalls.
-Villages are sprinkled with splendid forest of Rhododendron, magnolia and fir.
-We walk all the way up to Namche bazar for a couple of hours which is also known as capital of Khumbu region.
+Villages are sprinkled with the splendid forest of Rhododendron, Magnolia, and fir.
+We walk all the way up to Namche Bazar for a couple of hours which is also known as the capital of Khumbu region.
 Overnight stay at hotel.

 Today is our acclimatization day in Namche.
-Namche bazar is one of the most attractive settlement lying between the two points, the great peaks of Khumbu and has plenty of lodge, tea shops and souvenir shops.
-We walk about one hours to have Everest view hotel above the Namche for the sunset view of Ama Dablam, Nuptse, Lhotse Then, we head ahead towards Khumjung village to visit school established by Hillary and back to Namche bazar.
-Overnight stay at lodge.
+Namche bazar is one of the most attractive settlements lying between the two points, the great peaks of Khumbu and has plenty of lodges, tea shops, and souvenir shops.
+We walk about one hour to have Everest view hotel above the Namche for the sunset view of Ama Dablam, Nuptse, Lhotse Then, we head ahead towards Khumjung village to visit school established by Hillary and back to Namche Bazar.
+Overnight stay at the lodge.

-After breakfast in Namche, we start our trek towards Tengboche enjoying the beautiful views of Mt Everest, Nuptse, Lhotse and closeup view of Thamserku.
+After breakfast in Namche, we start our trek towards Tengboche enjoying the beautiful views of Mt Everest, Nuptse, Lhotse, and closeup view of Thamserku.
 It takes 5-6 hours of long hiking from Namche to Tengboche. our trek follows on the steady trial with few ups and downs overseeing wonderful view of the great Himalaya.
-Along the way we can see wild lives like pheasant, musk deer, and the sheep of Himalaya Thar.
-After we cross the prayer flags festooned bridge over Dudh koshi River, we reach Punki Tenga.
+Along the way, we can see wild lives like pheasant, musk deer, and the sheep of Himalaya Thar.
+After we cross the prayer flags festooned bridge over Dudh Koshi River, we reach Punki Tenga.
 Then we have a slight hard climb to step up through the pine forests while before we reach Tengboche.
-It has a biggest Buddhist monastery all over in Khumbu region. overnight stay at lodge.
+It has the biggest Buddhist monastery all over in Khumbu region. overnight stay at the lodge.

-After breakfast in Tengboche, we go downhill through rhododendron forest to the splendid settlement Debouche where you can have close view of Ama Dablam.
-We look over the rolling white waters then we cross the suspension bridge of Imja khola.
+After breakfast in Tengboche, we go downhill through rhododendron forest to the splendid settlement Debouche where you can have a close view of Ama Dablam.
+We look over the rolling white waters then we cross the suspension bridge of Imja Khola.
 This route takes us to Pangboche.
-While walking the upper Pangboche path, we find more original view of the Himalayas and Pangboche monastery.
+While walking the upper Pangboche path, we find a more original view of the Himalayas and Pangboche monastery.
 After, the way passes many farmers pastures with big yak populations before we reach Dingboche valley.
-Finally arrive in Dingboche after 5 hours walk from Tengboche.
+Finally, arrive in Dingboche after 5 hours walk from Tengboche.

 Our second acclimatization day, you will be taken to Nagarjun Hill (5050m/1529ft).
 From here, you can have a beautiful view of mountain Makalu which is the fifth highest mountain in the world.
 We will have splendid highlights at island peak (6189m), Amphulapche (5663m), Baruntse base camp (5400m) and the white ice lake of Imja Tsho.
 After watching the surrounding scenery, we will back to our camp in Dingboche.
 Overnight stay at guest house.

-After breakfast, the trek goes through Imja khola valley and some stone walled fields.
-On the way we will also have beautiful views of Mt Lhotse, Mt Ama Dablam and Island peak.
+After breakfast, the trek goes through Imja Khola valley and some stone walled fields.
+On the way, we will also have beautiful views of Mt Lhotse, Mt Ama Dablam, and Island Peak.
 The path ahead is crossed by ice streams.
 We continue our walk for half an hour and reach Chhukung.
 Then, we start our trek toward Chhukung Ri.
-From the top, we have stunning view of Ama Dablam and Amphu labcha peaks.
+From the top, we have a stunning view of Ama Dablam and Amphu labcha peaks.
 We descend back to Chhukung.
 Overnight stay at guest house.

 Early morning, we continue our trek to reach the highest part of the entire journey which is Kongma La pass.
 We can take a trail over a hill which is to the northwest of Chhukung over the Nuptse Glacier moraines.
 The top of the pass is marked by cairns and Buddhist prayer flags.
 The final descent from the pass is the most difficult part of today’s journey.
 After climbing the moraine on the far side, the trail turns north through Khumbu Glacier which takes us to Lobuche.
 Overnight at Lobuche.

 We get up early, really early, in the morning to hike up to Kalapatthar, the highest elevation on the trip, for a breathtaking view of Mt.
-Everest, Lhotse and other Himalayan panorama up close with spectacular sunrise over those mighty peaks.
-This never-seen-before view and sunrise on earth is going to blow our mind away alluring us to stay there forever.
+Everest, Lhotse and other Himalayan panoramas up close with a spectacular sunrise over those mighty peaks.
+This never-seen-before view and sunrise on earth are going to blow our mind away alluring us to stay there forever.
 We enjoy the stunning Himalayan vista and descend to Lobuche where we stay the night.
 Overnight stay in Lobuche.

 We are going to cross the famous Cho La pass.
 An early morning uphill struggle towards the pass challenges us in the very beginning of the day.
 When we reach Cho La pass, a spectacular view of the mountain peaks greets us.
 After spending few memorable minutes at the pass, we descend to Thagnak to stay overnight.
 The descent is a bit tricky, so we trek down carefully not to slip off.